Rack phase difference

 The RPD limit should be clearly defined by the designer of the jack-up rig, and is subject to narrow design and as-built tolerances.
-The better the design tolerances are followed during construction, the lower the RPD will likely be during jacking operation1s, and the less wear the system will encounter.
+The better the design tolerances are followed during construction, the lower the RPD will likely be during jacking operations, and the less wear the system will encounter.
 Excessive loading may result in failure of structural members in case the RPD reaches more than the allowable value.